 Nitel’s managed security service allowed them to offload firewall confirmation hardening and ongoing management to Nitel and quickly move to the proactive security stance they were seeking.
 Layering managed security testing and incident response provided periodic validation of the overall security posture of the environment while providing peace of mind that the proper expertise was on staff should a breach occur.

-In choosing Nitel, the healthcare provider benefited from Nitel’s experience in securing and managing firewall platforms and Trustwave’s fully managed SIEM.
+In choosing Nitel, the healthcare provider benefited from Nitel’s experience in securing and managing firewall platforms and Trustwave’s managed threat detection.
 This solution not only made HIPAA compliance easier to meet, but afforded them the proactive 24X7X365 network monitoring and management they required, but were not staffed to provide.
 The organization greatly improved their ability to prevent malicious activity and should a breach occur, they now had the expertise in place to quickly detect and remediate the intrusion.
-With managed SIEM and operational expense, the healthcare provider was able to stay within their 2018 capital budget.
+With managed threat detection and operational expense, the healthcare provider was able to stay within their 2018 capital budget.

 With the stakes higher than ever, many organizations are looking to include detection, testing and remediation capabilities in their security solutions.
 Many of these organizations lack skill sets, time and budget, opening the door for managed security.